HomeTips & Hacks3 Easy Steps To Boost Security For Your eCommerce Business

 Ensure anything you add to your site is secure

-You should check to see that these were created using Secure Coding practices to make sure you are not making yourself more vulnerable.
+You should check that these were created using Secure Coding practices to ensure you are not pushing yourself more vulnerable.

 end user training

-With these important areas addressed, you need to also ensure your team knows what they are doing, so they don’t fall victim to a cyberattack.
+With these essential areas addressed, you must also ensure your team knows what they are doing so they don’t fall victim to a cyberattack.

 Do not exclude yourself from this training either, as it could happen to anybody, regardless of their position in the company.